Notice: You're using Solana Devnet with test tokens.

 Field Explanations:

-• content_hash: SHA-256 fingerprint uniquely identifying the media
+• content_hash: SHA-256 fingerprint uniquely identifying the media (32 bytes)

 • creator: Solana wallet public key that submitted the registration